 If you have tried to resolve an issue regarding an action or failure to act on an informal basis and would like to pursue the issue as a formal dispute, the avenue for doing so is either through your insurer's internal dispute process or the WCIRB's internal dispute process.

 To dispute a decision made by your insurer, the dispute must be in writing and sent to your insurer's designated office.
-Contact information for your insurer's dispute process is found in a policyholder notice attached to your policy titled "Your Right to Rating and Dividend Information," under the paragraph "Our Dispute Resolution Process."
+Contact information for your insurer's dispute process can also be found in a policyholder notice attached to your policy titled "Your Right to Rating and Dividend Information," under the paragraph "Our Dispute Resolution Process."
+You can also go to the Insurer's Profile page on the CDI website.
 Issues disputed with your insurer may include classification assignments or premium issues.
 Claims-handling issues are not addressed in this procedure and should be directed to your claims adjuster.

 To dispute a decision made by the WCIRB, such as the classification of the operations assigned on a WCIRB inspection report or the calculation of your experience modification, follow the process explained in the California Workers' Compensation Uniform Statistical Reporting Plan - 1995, the California Workers' Compensation Experience Rating Plan - 1995 or the Miscellaneous Regulations for the Recording and Reporting of Data – 1995 under a section titled "Inquiries, Complaints and Requests for Action, Reconsideration, and Appeals."